usf-cs360-2016/templates-cs360/homework4/README.md

 It is your favorite block again!
 Add some interactivity to the [Multi-Series Line Chart](http://bl.ocks.org/mbostock/3884955) example for this **mini-homework**.
 Go to the [underlying Gist](https://gist.github.com/mbostock/3884955) for the [Multi-Series Line Chart](http://bl.ocks.org/mbostock/3884955) block and download the code.
 Place it in your homework repository, and start adding some interactivity!

+:bulb: This mini-homework will be included in the "Homework" category, but will be worth fewer points than a normal homework.

 ## Link Submission